Yes, there are French cowboys

 The French have their own version of bullfighting, course camarguaise.
 They don’t kill the bulls, but rather chase them around the ring trying to take ribbons from their horns.
 The only blood spilled is from the young raseteurs running and jumping to get the prize without getting gored–the French bulls are bred with their horns turned up, not down like the bulls in a Spanish bullfight.

 We bused out to a ranch in the Camrgue, a region situated between two branches of the Rhône adjoining the Mediterranean.
 The ranch we visited raises cattle solely for the fighting ring, not for meat.
-They also raise horses with which to tend and herd the cattle.
+They also went Horse racing with which to tend and herd the cattle.

 This is the season for foaling, and they have a number of babies on the ranch and two more expected in the coming week.